damianhakert/damianhakert.github.io/source/posts/2016-08-11-building-an-elixir-release-into-docker-image-using-gitlab-ci-part-1.html.md

 - Now we don’t use the "Erlang hot upgrade" feature;
 - We don’t test if the release is correctly starting, now we are testing it manually and locally;
-- Every container uses its own "epmd" and intercommunication between the services, now made using rest apis, but I’m working on integration of [Erlang-In-Docker approach][approach] to use native erlang messaging between services.
+- Every container uses its own "epmd" and intercommunication between the services, now made using REST apis, but I’m working on integration of [Erlang-In-Docker approach][approach] to use native erlang messaging between services.

 ## What’s next?